dindi. Fine Art Photography

 Within these imaginary worlds that I create, I try to capture and depict these perfectly sculpted inner landscapes into an outer form and image.
 And so a surrealistic biotope arises in which “the cruel and the beautiful” unite.

-Lily of the Valley, 2022, 120 x 150 cm, Hahnemüle Barytha Fine Art photoprint
+Lily of the Valley, 120 x 150 cm, Hahnemüle Barytha Fine Art photoprint

 Dindi (1976) graduated in 1999 from the Willem de Kooning Academy in Rotterdam.
-She is represented by ARWE Gallery in Gouda, Sille Galerie in Oudewater and Pulchri Studio in The Hague.
+She is represented by Sille Galerie in Oudewater and Pulchri Studio in The Hague.
 She is also the initiator of the artists’ collective ArtNomaden, with which she independently organizes exhibitions with a kindred group of artists from the Netherlands and Belgium.
 Her work has been exhibited and published nationally and internationally in recent years.

 Clarissa Pinkola Estes : “In fact in every woman another woman exists.
 An external creature and an internal being.
 One who lives in the upper world and one that lives in a world that is not so easy to identify.
 The external creature lives by daylight and can easily be detected.